home | bio | blog | group | cv

 sparky_clevels = np.where(sparky_clevels==0, contour_min, sparky_clevels)

-This yields the same three pieces of data necessary for plotting–sparky_data
+This yields the same three pieces of data necessary for plotting–sparky_data, sparky_udic, and sparky_clevels.

 Let's build the plot axes first.
 From now on I'll just use the Bruker data from above.